 3. Go to the Boot option and set the cloned NVMe SSD as the first boot device.
 Then, keep the changes you made and boot from it.

-Frequent asked questions about SSD to NVMe Clone
+Frequently asked questions about SSD to NVMe Clone

 1. Can I install Windows 10 on NVMe SSD?

-As mentioned earlier, if you want to clone HDD or SSD to NVMe and boot from it, there are some basic requirements need to be satisfied.
+As mentioned earlier, if you want to clone HDD or SSD to NVMe and boot from it, there are some basic requirements that need to be satisfied.
 They are: Newer computer hardware, M.2 PCI-E x4 slot, UEFI firmware and UEFI boot mode.